People seen face-to-face by mental health and addiction services in New Zealand

 File as imported: Mental Health and Addiction: Service use 2015/16

 From the dataset Mental Health and Addiction: Service use 2015/16, this data was extracted:

 This dataset includes information on mental health and addiction services (care) provided by secondary organisations funded by the Ministry of Health.
 Specifically, it covers demographic and geographic information, client referral pathways, the types of services provided, the outcome of the services and legal status and diagnosis information.

 Method of collection/Data provider

-Data is sourced from the Programme for the Integration of Mental Health Data (PRIMHD pronounced ‘primed’).
+The information was sourced from the Programme for the Integration of Mental Health Data (PRIMHD pronounced ‘primed’).
 The data was collected by district health boards (DHBs) and non-governmental organisations (NGOs).